 Are any types of dispute considered non-arbitrable?
 Has there been any evolution in this regard in recent years?

-Yes.
-Non-arbitrable disputes include:
+Non-arbitrable disputes in Hong Kong include:

-Divorce proceedings; and
+Matrimonial and family proceedings; and

 Actions in rem against vessels.